DataGallery/blog/_posts/2014-06-20-Pelican-On-GitHub-Pages.md

 *  [AsciiDoc](http://asciidoc.org/)
 *  [textile](http://redcloth.org/textile/writing-paragraph-text/)

-For Code for Jersey City, we will use Markdown, a text-to-HTML conversion tool for web writers.
+For Data Gallery, we will use Markdown, a text-to-HTML conversion tool for web writers.
 “Markdown” is two things: (1) a plain text formatting syntax; and (2) a software tool that converts the plain text formatting to HTML.
 The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.

 You will need to install Markdown using pip: